Nvidia RTX Video Super Resolution

 • Google Chrome (version 110.0.5481.105 or higher) or Microsoft Edge (version 110.0.1587.56)

-How to Use RTX Video Super Resolution
+How to Use RTX Video Super Resolution (VSR) On Your PC

 Step 1: Download the Latest RTX Drivers

-First, you need to download the latest drivers for your RTX 30 or 40 series graphics card (version 530 or higher).
-You can download them from Nvidia’s official website (visit).
+First, you need to download the latest drivers for your RTX graphics card (version 530 or higher).
+You can download them from Nvidia’s official website right here.
 You have to enter the details for your GPU, including the product type, series, and model.

 Also, select the operating system and language before you hit the “Search” button.
 Nvidia’s website will then show you the latest drivers for your card, which you can download and install with ease.
 We hope you already have the latest Chrome or Edge browser update installed on your computer.
+For further help on this step, check out our dedicated GPU driver update guide.

-Step 2: Open Nvidia Control Panel
+Step 2: Open the Nvidia Control Panel

-• Now, a new context menu will open, and you will find the “Nvidia Control Panel” option.
+• Now, a new context menu will open, and you will find the “NVIDIA Control Panel” option.
 Click on it.

 Step 3: Enable RTX Video Enhancement